Lance1997/svelte-todo-demo/README.md

 This template should help get you started developing with Svelte and TypeScript in Vite and using [TailwindCSS](https://tailwindcss.com/).

-This is a demo *TODO* application that stores the todo data locally in the browser using localStorage, todo items can also be easily cleared from browser with a click of a button.
+This is a demo **TODO** application that stores the todo data locally in the browser using localStorage, todo items can also be easily cleared from browser with a click of a button.

 Type new todos with the input box and press Enter Key to add new todo.

 Use the Theme button to also switch between the dark and light theme of the app.

+### NOTE:
+* To host on gh-pages, I added my **dist** directory, ideally the **dist** directory is the build of the app in production and so is not supposed to be published here.
+* You can uncomment this directory in your .gitignore file to ignore this directory in your project, in case you want to upload it to github.

 ## Recommended IDE Setup